Expertise

 Create publications (posts and stories)

-a visual accompanied by a message inviting comments.
+a visual accompanied by a message inviting users to share their opinion.

 Launch of an advertising campaign

-which sponsors these publications among the target population using social network targeting criteria.
+which sponsors these publications to the target population leveraging social media targeting criteria.

 Monitor the collection of answers from targeted users